Quantum Algorithms for Causal Estimands: Quantum Algorithms for Causal Estimands

 The quantum algorithm \ref{alg 1} introduces an additive error ($\epsilon$) due to the fact that the matrix inversion is approximate.
 Here we will consider whether this error leads to loss of convergence and uniform consistency guarantees.
 We show that one can simultaneously maintain tight uniform consistency bounds and retain the exponential speedup from matrix inversion.
 We extend our results to other causal estimands in appendix \ref{Section: Estimation Convergence with Quantum Algorithms}.

 Application of an QLS algorithm yields a normalised quantum state $\ket{x} = \ket{A^{-1}b}$ to some additive error $\epsilon$.
 Formally, we write this as,

-where ${\ket{A^{-1}b}}_{quantum}$ represents the normalised approximate state found by the quantum inverse and ${\ket{A^{-1}b}}$ is the normalised exact classical vector.
+where ${\ket{A^{-1}b}}_{quantum}$ represents the normalised approximate state found by the quantum inverse and ${\ket{A^{-1}b}}$ is {the ideal quantum representation of} the normalised exact classical vector.
 As expected, increasing the number of oracle calls reduces the additive error $\epsilon$.
-To achieve an error $\epsilon$, a minimum of $\mathcal{O}(\log(1/\epsilon))$ oracles calls is necessary, as shown by the discrete-adiabatic theorem \cite{PRXQuantum.3.040303} and kernel refection~\cite{DalzellArXiv2024}.
+To achieve an error $\epsilon$, a minimum of $\mathcal{O}(\log(1/\epsilon))$ oracles calls is necessary {and arises from the filtering/projection stage}, as shown by the discrete-adiabatic theorem \cite{PRXQuantum.3.040303} and kernel refection~\cite{DalzellArXiv2024}.